Go behind the scenes and learn what went on during the making of the 1988

 super-speed over Los Angeles streets.

-Contributed by: Jeff Warner
+Thanks to Jeff Warner

 Effects shots used early on in the film are actually taken from work Jittlov produced before making 'Wizard'.

-Contributed by: Jeff Warner
+Thanks to Jeff Warner

 The short film "Speed" was the basis for (or renamed into) another short known as "The Wizard of Speed and Time", shown at science fiction conventions in the mid 70's before the full length version was made.
 He also made a collage-animated rock video (5 years before MTV existed) called "Fashion-nation" using a Petula Clark song.